 - Grayslake Running Club has a closed group on Facebook you can request to join.

-- Runner’s Edge just moved to their new store in Libertyville and they will watch your gait and help you find the perfect running shoe.
+- 847 Running Company has a new store in Libertyville and they will watch your gait and help you find the perfect running shoe.

 - Kiddle’s in Lake Forest has all kinds of supplies for your athletic needs.

-With small solar lights to guide their way, hikers, skiers and snowshoers can get some brisk evening exercise along a 1.3-mile fitness trail at Old School Forest Preserve in Libertyville, and along a 1.65-mile hilly section of the Millennium Trail adjacent to the Winter Sports Area at Lakewood Forest Preserve in Wauconda.
-Though regular preserve hours are normally 6:30 am to sunset, the illuminated trails and adjacent parking lots will remain open after sunset until 9 pm, daily, through Saturday, March 9, 2014.
-Bicycle and equestrian traffic is not permitted on the lighted trails after sunset.
+With small solar lights to guide their way, hikers, skiers, and snowshoers can get some brisk evening exercise along a 1.3-mile fitness trail at Old School Forest Preserve in Libertyville, and along a 1.65-mile hilly section of the Millennium Trail adjacent to the Winter Sports Area at Lakewood Forest Preserve in Wauconda.
+Though regular preserve hours are normally 6:30 am to sunset, the illuminated trails and adjacent parking lots will remain open after sunset until 9 pm, daily, through March.
+Bicycle and equestrian traffic are not permitted on the lighted trails after sunset.
 Dogs are allowed but must be leashed.
-To access the lighted trails, park at Lakewood’s Winter Sports Area located on the east side of Fairfield Road just south of Route 176, or at Old School’s main entrance lot located on the east side of St. Mary’s Road just south of Route 176.
-Lake County Forest Preserve Rangers regularly patrol the areas.
-(Information from the Lake County Forest Preserve Newsletter.
-Sign up for it here. )

 Where is your favorite place to run or walk in Lake County?
 We have so many!
 List yours below in the comments.
 I’ll see you out on the trails!